-Cash used for investing activities totaled \$18,561 for the three months ended December 28, 2012 and \$766 for the corresponding period of the prior year.
-The Company used cash of \$15,534 for the purchase of Jetboil in the quarter ended December 28, 2012.
-There were no such acquisitions in the prior year.
-Cash usage in the current and prior year quarterly periods related to capital expenditures was \$3,027 and \$1,974, respectively.
+Cash used for investing activities totaled \$3,355 for the three months ended December 27, 2013 and \$18,447 for the corresponding period of the prior year.
+The Company used cash of \$15,420 for the purchase of Jetboil during the three months ended December 28, 2012.
+There were no such acquisitions in the current year period.
+Cash usage in the current and prior year three month periods related to capital expenditures was \$3,355 and \$3,027, respectively.
 The Company's recurring investments are made primarily for software development and tooling for new products and enhancements on existing products.
-Any additional expenditures in fiscal 2013 are expected to be funded by working capital or existing credit facilities.
-The Company received proceeds of \$1,208 in the three month period ending December 30, 2011 related to the sale of a property in Ferndale, Washington.
+Any additional expenditures in fiscal 2014 are expected to be funded by working capital or existing credit facilities.